owenfernau/owenfernau.github.io/_posts/2020-03-14-i-dont-know.md

 You can be lazy and still be right when you say “I don’t know.”

 The scary thing is trying to really answer questions.
 “What’s the highest impact action a person can reasonably take in 15 minutes to mitigate climate change?”
 “How does the watch you’re wearing work?”
 “Where did that apple you’re eating come from?”
-“What do muscles actually do on a molecular level?”
 "Why do the materials in front of you stay solid?"
 And so on.
 Fun game.

 When I started realizing how oddly ignored ignorance is, I went through a phase of annoying my parents with simple questions like those above to which none of us knew the answer.
 It was empowering to show those who raised me that none of us really knew how say, soap works.

-Okay until here I think

 The questions above are simply asked, but difficult to answer.
-Even if decent answers are sometimes only one sentence long, it’s hard to construct a correct one quickly.
+Even if decent answers are sometimes only one sentence long, it’s hard for me to construct a correct one quickly.
 The unknown is always a simple question away.
-It’s like someone could knock the human mind over with the flick of a finger.
+It’s like someone could knock my mind over with the flick of a finger.
 Going easy on the 9s for readability, I’m 99.99% ignorance.

-Even those who have consciously internalized the importance of being correct are 99.99% ignorance.
+Even those who strive to find correct answers are 99.99% ignorance.
 Scientists spend their lives trying to be correct.
-Perhaps less consciously, everyone seeks correctness.
-The carpenter must cut the board to the right length.
+And really, every job has the concept of correct floating above the workplace.
+The right length of a 2x4 to cut, the right amount of eye contact, the right choice of technology.
+It’s not a revelation by any stretch that work asks for correct answers.

+Despite the fact that many adults, whether consciously or not, spend much of their lives trying to be correct.
+We remain exceedingly ignorant of the complex world in which we inhabit.
+This is old news to many.
+But perhaps the framing is useful.

 The point of this essay is to try to drive a wedge under the unknown a bit.
 While life is full of sorrow and struggle, it still “works” despite its participants being one second away from many simple, but confounding questions.
 The human experience functions amazingly well despite overwhelming ignorance of the interconnected systems which underlie our daily experience.